Visiting a small picturesque town in the heart of Scottish Perthshire.

-Old houses with cosy cafes, fish restaurants and gift shops are making a good companion to the main point of interest, local cathedral.
-It is an interesting structure with an interesting history: it dates from the 13th Century.
+Old houses with cosy cafes, fish restaurants and gift shops accompany the main local point of interest, the Dunkeld cathedral, dating from the 13th Century.

 Published by: Jakub Stepanovic in Stories